 He believes strongly that there is no point in camping uncomfortably when with a little planning you can do so in quite a reasonable comfort.
 The many thousands who have taken up Continental camping in recent years because of the ever-increasing cost of hotels and 'pensions' and recently, the restricted foreign exchange allowance will surely feel the same way.

 He considers too that the greatest degree of comfort is obtained by using organised camping sites and more especially, by using only the best of these sites.
 Alan Rogers' Selected Sites for Caravanning and Camping in Europe 1968 enabales you to do just this."

-Since Alan Rogers published the first campsite guide that bore his name, the range has expanded and now covers 27 countries in five seperate guides.
+Since Alan Rogers published the first campsite guide that bore his name, the range has expanded and now covers 27 countries.
 No fewer than 20 of the campsites selected by Alan for the first guide are still featured in our current editions.

 Camping du Pavillon Royal in France, Camping Salou in Spain and Camping Bella Italia in Italy are just a handfull of sites personally recommended by Alan himself that are still featured in the current Big Selection guide.